ocbe-uio/imml/docs/main/installation.rst

 ^^^^^^^^^

 To install `iMML` using ``uv``, ensure Python 3 and ``uv`` (Python's package manager) are properly set up on your system.
-If ``pip`` is not already installed or needs an update, refer to the official documentation at https://docs.astral.sh/uv/.
+If ``uv`` is not already installed or needs an update, refer to the official documentation at https://docs.astral.sh/uv/.

 Run the following command to install the most recent release of `iMML`: